W7k-J/W7k-J.github.io/Terms.md

 ### Privacy Policies

-This Privacy Policy describes how your personal information is collected, used, and shared by us when you visit this page or make a purchase from Autodesk Store.
+This Privacy Policy describes how your personal information is collected, used, and shared by us when you visit this page or make a purchase from Autodesk App Store.

 We want to collect the least amount of data and we don't collect any information about you except:

-When you make a purchase or attempt to make a purchase through the Autodesk Store, we collect certain information from you, including your name, billing address, shipping address, payment information - (for more information about it visit PayPal & Autodesk Store).
+When you make a purchase or attempt to make a purchase through the Autodesk App Store, we collect certain information from you, including your name, billing address, shipping address, payment information - (for more information about it visit PayPal & Autodesk App Store).
 This is called Order Information.

-We use the Order Information that we collect generally to fulfil any orders placed through the Autodesk Store (including processing your payment information, arranging for online shipping, and providing you with invoices and/or order confirmations).
+We use the Order Information that we collect generally to fulfil any orders placed through the Autodesk App Store (including processing your payment information, arranging for online shipping, and providing you with invoices and/or order confirmations).
 We shall use this information for tax purposes and share it with our accountants.
 We will maintain your Order Information for our records as we are requested by the law.

 In case of you writing to us we will use obtain information about you (email, name etc.) in order to contact with you and resolve the issue / discuss business oportunities etc. We will not share your information with others (except in case of receiving permition from you to do so).